scazan/markovn/README.md

 A Markov Chain library for Nth-order markov chains which also supports generators/streams.

 This library provides two ways of getting at the data.
+Both methods assume that the source/reference to analyze can be looped.

 ### As a stream that handles state automatically

-Starting with the easiest way, you can import the library, pass it a reference set of items, and the order of the markov chaine, then use it as a generator function to get results:
+Starting with the easiest way, you can import the library, pass it a source/reference set of items, and the order of the markov chaine, then use it as a generator function to get results:

 ```
 const MarkovN = require('markovn');